shaagnik/fred/README.md

 Ideally, the weights and scoring could be entirely obfuscated by a neural net implementation - an AI could develop a scoring system based on training data (like the aforementioned Bach fugues), then use that as the fitness function of the genetic algorithm.

+### UI

+As it stands, there is essentially no UI for this project.
+Everything is manipulated within the code.
+I'd like to build an interface with which a user can tweak the parameter values more intuitively.
+Ideally, some optimization could make the generations much faster and have real-time feedback to different parameters.

 ## Files